-In ancient China, as elsewhere, religion, scholarship and what would eventually be called philosophy were intertwined with political power.
-Zhou emperors told those they conquered that they, the Zhou, had ousted the ancestors of their predicessor emperors, the Shang, emperors from heaven.
+Zhou rule claimed that it had ousted from heaven the ancestors of the former rulers, the Shang dynasty.
 The Zhou claimed that heaven was now occupied by their supreme god, a god they called "The Lord on High," who, they said, had commanded the downfall of the Shang emperors.
-But, as an act of continuity and appeasement the Zhou admited into their pantheon of gods some of the gods of the Shang, including the gods of grain, rain and agriculture.
+But, as an act of continuity and appeasement, the Zhou admitted into their pantheon of gods some of the gods of the Shang, including the gods of grain, rain and agriculture.

-The Zhou Dynasty began a new age of scholarship.
+The Zhou dynasty began a new age of scholarship.
 They invited scholars to their courts to conduct their sacrifices and funerals and to teach their children.
 And among the scholars during the Zhou era was a man named Kongfuzi, believed to have lived by 551 and 479 BCE.
-In 1600s CE his name would be Latinized to Confucius.
+In the 1600s of the Common Era his name would be Latinized to Confucius.

-By the time of Confucius (551-479), the founder of the Zhou dynasty, Houji, was described as having been born by a virgin.
-Confucius may not have believed this, but he is described as believing the claim of Zhou emperors that their rule was a mandate from heaven.
+When Confucius lived, Zhou lineage was being described as having begun with a virgin birth by the king's consort, a result of she having stepped on a divine footprint.
+It's unknown whether Confucius believed this, but he has been described as believing the claim of Zhou emperors that their rule was a mandate from heaven.
 Confucius is described as seeing events as a morality play directed from heaven, as believing that Shang emperors had lost the mandate of heaven through a decline in their virtue and especially through the wickedness of their last ruler, Zhouxin.
-Confucian ideology held the Zhou leaders who overthrew Zhouxin as great heroes.
+Confucian ideology would hold the Zhou leaders who overthrew Zhouxin as great heroes.
 According to the followers of Confucius, he believed that early Zhou rule was a golden age, a time of order, reason and virtue, and that Zhou emperors lost their power by having failed to exercise virtue.